 The Ombudsman is assisted by an Audit and Risk Assurance Committee in respect of the Accounting Officer aspects of the role.
 The committee is made up of four non-executive members and meets quarterly.

 The committee members advise the Ombudsman on all activities, policies and procedures concerning governance, risk management and internal control.
-The terms of reference contain further details on the role of the committee.

 Sue Harvey – Chair